 What does school-wide SEL look like in action?

 Consider Devon, a 2nd grader, who lashes out with very little provocation.
-In some schools, Devon would be sent to the principal’s office repeatedly and eventually, he could be suspended.
+In some schools, Devon would be sent to the principal’s office repeatedly, and eventually, he could be suspended.
 Devon’s school, though, uses a school-wide SEL approach.
 The school master schedule includes time for social and emotional skill instruction for all grade levels, so Devon’s whole class is learning self-management and calming techniques.
 The students practice the skills in morning meetings.
 School staff also work with Devon individually to deepen and practice skills to help him manage frustration, communicate effectively, and understand his decision-making.
 Peer educators from the high school facilitate restorative circles to build empathy and help repair relationships.
-This not a one person commitment, this is a whole school approach that supports collaboration.
+This is not a one-person commitment; this is a whole-school approach that supports collaboration.
 Click here for more snapshots and examples of culturally responsive SEL in Alaska school districts.